openenclave/openenclave/docs/DesignDocs/SGX_EMM.md

 - When an enclave is loaded with base address at zero, only a partial ELRANGE may be reserved by the OS.
 In that case, the EMM will assume the partial ELRANGE as a valid reserved range for use inside the enclave.
+  - The runtime can setup the partial valid range in ELRANGE by marking the unusable range up front as SGX_EMA_RESERVE using the EMM private EMA_allocate API.
 - The memory manager does not check EPC pressure, or proactively trim pages when EPC runs low.
 The OS can reclaim EPC pages when EPC running low or cgroups threshold reached
 - The memory manager does not maintain and recycle committed then freed pages